BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 **Haste:**

-is our strongest secondary because holy power generation.
+This is our strongest secondary because holy power generation.
 There’s no breakpoints or softcaps stack it until mana becomes a issue.

 **Versatility:**

-is our second best stat because it gives us the highest Damage/Healing throughput also provides us with a solid amount of Damage Reduction.
+Our second best stat because it gives us the highest Damage/Healing throughput also provides us with a solid amount of Damage Reduction.

 **Critical Strike:**

-Since we rarely use Infusion of Light procs Critical Strike loses a lot of value but still provides a decent amount of Healing/damage throughput which putts it Above Mastery.
+Since we rarely use Infusion of Light procs Critical Strike loses a lot of value but still provides a decent amount of Healing/damage throughput which puts it Above Mastery.

 **Mastery:**